tosmi-ansible/ansible-pipeline-demo/README.md

 Don't worry about setting up all those tools, we got you covered here.
 See section [Setup](#Setup).

+You might ask yourself why the heck is this running in OpenShift?
+Please see [here](#why-openshift) for an explanation.

 ## Proposed developer workflow

 The basic idea is to implement the following developer workflow